More and more companies nowadays seem to choose Product-Led Go-to-Market (GTM) as a way to grow.

 Otherwise, it’s on the chopping block as soon as the contract is up.

 But, if you’re going to grow at scale, you’re going to need to build a product that translates the best aspects and traits of your people into the design.
+That’s the only action plan you can afford to scale.

 Whether you’re in a tiny startup or part of a global Enterprise, the tech stack you use for work should make you feel more human—not less.